dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

 $$ 6b^2 \div 3ab = 6b^2 \times \dfrac{1}{3ab} = \dfrac{1}{3ab} \times 6b^2. $$

 {{% /details %}}

+The distributive law, on the other hand, might need some revision and training.

+{{% figure src="courses/jpn-maths-1/numbers-and-expressions/poly-dist-law.jpg" id="dist-law" caption="Visual explanation of the distributive law" %}}

 ## Simple Addition and Subtraction